HGLO - Honors Global Communities

 The world is grappling with many intractable issues, like climate change, pandemics, democratic backsliding, and inequality.
 How can we use data analysis to help us better understand and work to solve these problems?
 In this class students will engage with a wide range of issues affecting the entire globe.
 In addition, they will also gain valuable data science skills by learning the basics of coding in R. No previous programing experience is required.

-Restriction: Must be in Honors Global Communities Living-Learning program.
+Restriction: Must be an entering freshman in the Honors Global Communities Program.

 Credit Only Granted for: HGLO101 or BSGC101.